PalomeroLab/how-to/docs/AWS/IAM.md

 }
 ```

-This enhanced document provides more detailed information, examples, and best practices for managing IAM effectively and securely.
+For more information, refer to the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).